-I am honored to serve as the President of the Western Region Council on Black American Affairs (WRBCAA).
-As I step into this role, we are all confronting an unprecedented time in history, a pandemic that has changed the way we interact with our families, friends and community.
+It is both a pleasure and an honor to serve as the President of the Western Region Council on Black American Affairs (WRCBAA).
+While I am always optimistic concerning the path ahead, my optimism remains tempered with the sobering reality of various challenges that color the educational landscape.
+A wave of acceptance has swept across our country and a realization has taken hold, that we will not and cannot pursue our previous goals and objectives with antiquated mechanisms and outdated approaches.
+The pandemic has changed the way we interact with our families, friends and community.
 It has significantly altered the means by which education and student support services at the community college and at all levels is provided.
-At the same time, important and significant conversations about race and privilege are happening.
-These conversations are making noteworthy changes in the way we move forward as a nation in addressing issues of equity and justice.
+Ongoing conversations about race and privilege are helping to reform the landscape around our ideas of diversity, equity, social justice and inclusion.
+These conversations are making noteworthy changes in the way we move forward as a nation.

-Stay connected to WRCBAA by joining your local chapter or our board, participating in a conference or institute or by browsing our website.
+It is my hope and my petition that our community stay connected to WRCBAA by joining a local chapter or our board, participating in a conference or institute and by browsing our website.